VeroIsoardi/VeroIsoardi/README.md

 <p align="center">
   I'm a <strong>Full Stack Web Developer</strong> with 3+ years of experience, based in Argentina 🇦🇷, currently working with <strong>Ruby on Rails</strong> at <a        href='https://unagisoftware.com/'>Unagi</a> 🧡.
   <br>
-  I'm also studying for a bachelor's degree in Computer Science 💻 and a bachelor's degree in Multimedia Design 🎨 at UNLP. <br>
+  I'm also studying for a bachelor's degree in Computer Science 💻 at UNLP. <br>
   I like to believe that I am creative and very perseverant.
 I need to understand how things work and why they work that way.
 I enjoy learning, growing and facing new challenges. <br>
-  I give special attention to Front-end, design and UX, and also to testing, code quality and performance.
 </p>

 <br>